-This concentration is primarily intended for students preparing to teach, or continue academic study of the Bible.
-Students are provided with initial ancient language skills, introduction to academic study of the Bible, and specialized experience in interpretation needed for further doctoral-level study, or possible teaching of the Bible in religiously-affiliated secondary schools.
-Students usually declare either Hebrew Bible or New Testament concentration but a Cross-Testament focus is possible if the coursework and language requirement is spread across both Testaments.
+This concentration is intended for students with a particular interest in deepened study of the Bible, whether in spiritual/religious settings, teaching, preparation for academic study of the Bible, or other interests.
+Students are provided with initial ancient language skills, introduction to academic study of the Bible, and specialized experience in interpretation needed for doctoral-level study or possible teaching of the Bible in religiously-affiliated secondary schools.
+Students who choose this concentration normally take a combination of courses in Hebrew Bible and New Testament for a Cross-Testament declaration, although students may specifically elect to have their concentration designated as either Hebrew Bible or New Testament if sufficient courses are taken.

-Hebrew Bible Research:
+Bible/Hebrew Bible: